Director and trustee

 Cristina is a teenage fundraiser with a lot of success under her belt and a passion for making a difference.
 As our schools champion and a secondary school student, she helps us to make sure that our resources and engagement with young people is attractive and socially provocative.

 British-Nigerian Chisom Emecheta is a medical doctor with a particular interest in women's health.
 She has gained a range of experience working in the UK, has worked in Somalia and Sierra Leone, and undertaken a range of community work on FGM awareness and prevention.

-Ana trained as a teacher and has been involved in Wonder projects from 2015.
-Having worked in state schools as well as private schools Ana is the mother of a young daughter.
+Ana trained as a teacher and has been involved in WONDER projects from 2015, having worked in state schools as well as private schools.
+She is the mother of a young daughter and helps us.
 Ana helps us develop toolkits and materials for schools and educational purposes.

 Tseday is a family law solicitor with a Master's in Children's Rights.
 Originally from Ethiopia, she has an understanding of the issues affecting women in developing countries.
 She has volunteered extensively; currently, she mentors young women from disadvantaged backgrounds at our partner, the Baytree Centre, and is a volunteer legal adviser at a women’s charity in London in her spare time.
 Tseday was previously Chair of Trustees at WONDER.